 The line-of-duty death or serious injury of an employee is the most traumatic, difficult incident that a public safety agency will ever encounter.
 The manner in which it is dealt with may have life-long ramifications for survivors, employees, and the community.
 The purpose of this section is to be prepared for an incident that everyone hopes will never happen.
 By preparing a plan of action, the Sheriff's Office can be better prepared to deal effectively with the stress associated with the incident on survivors, including family and employees; provide comfort and assistance to the family of the deceased or injured employee; organize and assist in the conduct of funeral services; coordinate the recovery of benefits; provide assurance to the community; and, establish a support system to address the long-term needs of survivors and co-workers.
-The following procedures are to be used in such incidents:
+The following procedures are to be used in incidents following a serious injury or death of an employee while in the performance of work-related duties: